imjoy-team/ImJoy/docs/i2k_tutorial.md

 While ITK/VTK Viewer can display 3D volume, another viewer [Vizarr](https://github.com/hms-dbmi/vizarr) can visualize massive multi-resolution images in [Zarr format](https://zarr.readthedocs.io/en/stable/).
 You can find examples [here](https://github.com/hms-dbmi/vizarr/tree/master/example).

-Similarly, we can show the image with another plugin [Kaibu](https://kaibu.org) which integrates ITK/VTK Viewer with [OpenLayers](https://openlayers.org/) and provide a [napari](https://github.com/napari/napari)-like layered interface.
+Similarly, we can show the image with another plugin [Kaibu](https://kaibu.org) which integrates ITK/VTK Viewer with [OpenLayers](https://openlayers.org/) and provides a [napari](https://github.com/napari/napari)-like layered interface.

 Based on the ITK/VTK Viewer example, we only need to change `src` to `https://kaibu.org/#/app` and use `viewer.view_image()` function instead of `viewer.setImage()`.